aldy505/bob/README.md

   sql, _, err := bob.
     CreateTable("tableName").
     // The first parameter is the column's name.
-    // The second parameters and so on forth are extras.
+    // The second parameter and so on forth are extras.
     StringColumn("id", "NOT NULL", "PRIMARY KEY", "AUTOINCREMENT").
     StringColumn("email", "NOT NULL", "UNIQUE").
     // See the list of available column definition types through pkg.go.dev or scroll down below.